amjadcp/saturday-hackNight-googleSheetapi/README.md

 <!-- ABOUT THE PROJECT -->

-### Discord Example
+### ABOUT THE PROJECT
 ---
 <img src="images/out_2.png" alt="Discord Example">

-It is an office register using google sheet api
+It is a visiters adding list in covid19 time using google sheet api

 Here's why:
 * To record visited coustomers list